adamrt/heretic/README.md

 This starter kit is to get you up and running with a cross platform sokol application.

-It uses C, CMake, Sokol.
+It uses c99, sokol, glm.

 - `./build.sh native` for Mac (Metal), Linux (OpenGL)
 - `./build.sh wasm` for the browser (WebGPU)